-Your entitlement to receive SIBs ends at 401 weeks (approximately 7 1/2 years) from the date of your injury.
+Your entitlement to receive SIBs ends at 401 weeks (approximately seven and one-half years) from the date of your injury.

 Lifetime Income Benefits (LIBs)

-In some scenarios, you may be entitled to receive lifetime income benefits (LIBs).
+In some scenarios, you can receive lifetime income benefits (LIBs).
 As the name suggests, certain work-related injuries may result in a condition for which you are entitled to income benefits for your lifetime.
-These benefits are paid out weekly.
+Workers’ compensation pays these benefits weekly.

 Examples of situations in which you may be entitled to LIBs include:

 - Total and permanent loss of sight in both eyes;